tyui592/Real_Time_Helmet_Detection/README.md

 Real Time Helmet Detection
 ==
-This is pytorch implementation of helmett detector based on [CenterNet](https://arxiv.org/abs/1904.07850).
+This is pytorch implementation of helmet detector based on [CenterNet](https://arxiv.org/abs/1904.07850).

 I used the [SafetyHelmetWearing-Dataset(SHWD)](https://github.com/njvisionpower/Safety-Helmet-Wearing-Dataset) to detect helmet or person.